sdey1122/coworking-space-booking-app/README.md

 Detailed instructions on how to get the app up and running.

 ### Prerequisites
-List of prerequisites like Node.js, npm, etc.
+List of prerequisites like JavaScript, React. js, Express. js, Node.js, npm, etc.

 ### Installing and Running
 Provide step-by-step instructions to install and run the app locally.